 1. Accidental aggression

-It is a sporadic display of aggression without any intention of harming someone.
+It is a sporadic displayiXIrregular or sudden behavior of having no sense of manners, such as temper tantrums. of aggression without any intention of harming someone.
 Acts of accidental aggression are accidents and not done on purpose.

 - Hitting someone’s hand unintentionally while wearing a jacket.